TIBCOSoftware/snappydata/README.md

 ## Git configuration to use keyring/keychain

 Snappy is currently hosting private repositories and will continue to do so for foreseable future.
-It is possible to configure git to enable using gnome-keyring on Linux platforms, and KeyChain on OSX (sumedh: latter not verified by me yet, so someone who uses OSX should do it)
+One way to avoid passing credentials everytime could have been to upload the public SSH key and use git:// URL.
+However, that doesn't work at least in Pune network due to firewall issue (and proxy server not supporting proxying ssh).
+However, it is possible to configure git to enable using gnome-keyring on Linux platforms, and KeyChain on OSX to avoid it.
+(sumedh: latter not verified by me yet, so someone who uses OSX should do it)

 On Linux Ubuntu/Mint: